On completeness and parametricity in the realizability semantics of System F: Introduction

+The two variants $\C S_{\CRuno}$ and $\C S_{\CRdue}$ of reducibility candidates here investigated come from \cite{Cousineau}, where a completeness problem of a different nature is considered for this semantics.
+Moreover, we take from \cite{Cousineau} the remark that the ``term model'' method to prove completeness relies on a property of closure operators, that we call here \emph{$\FF$-adaptedness} (Definition \ref{fada}).

+Our analysis of logical relations relies on stability by union of closure operators.
+This property is established for reducibility candidates in \cite{RibaUnion, Riba2009}.
+Here we show that this property extends to the variants $\C S_{\CRuno}$ and $\C S_{\CRdue}$, by adopting a similar proof method.

-Relations between realizability and parametricity have been investigated in the literature at a formal level (for formal approaches to parametricity see \cite{Abadi1993}, \cite{Mairson1991} and \cite{Plotkin1993}). \cite{Wadler2007} relates realizability and parametricity as formal translations within a second order intuitionistic predicate calculus $P^{2}$.
-In particular, the realizers of inductive types correspond exactly to the parametric terms which satisfy the predicates expressing the so-called ``Reynolds'' translation of those types in $P^{2}$.
+Connections between realizability and parametricity have been investigated in the literature at a formal level (for formal approaches to parametricity see \cite{Abadi1993}, \cite{Mairson1991} and \cite{Plotkin1993}).
+In \cite{Wadler2007} realizability and parametricity are related as formal translations within a second order intuitionistic predicate calculus $P^{2}$.
+In particular, the realizers of inductive types are shown to correspond exactly to the parametric terms which satisfy the predicates expressing the so-called ``Reynolds'' translation of those types in $P^{2}$.
 As a consequence, binary parametricity, as a formal translation, corresponds to the composition of unary parametricity and realizability.
 This idea is generalized in \cite{Bernardy2011}, where formal realizability and parametricity are related in the case of Pure Type Systems, and it is shown that $n+1$-ary parametricity corresponds to $n$-ary parametricity composed with realizability.
 In other words, realizability is seen as a translation which increases arities of parametricity.
-In section \ref{sec7} we suggest that the extension of our treatment of realizability and parametricity to Krivine's functional arithmetic $\C{AF}2$ (\cite{Krivine}) might allow to establish a similar connection between realizability and parametricity within our approach, as a consequence of the ``parametricity theorem'' for realizability semantics (theorem \ref{param1}).
+In the concluding section we suggest that the extension of our treatment of realizability and parametricity to Krivine's functional arithmetic $\C{AF}2$ \cite{Krivine} might allow to establish a similar connection between realizability and parametricity within our approach, as a consequence of the invariance theorem.

-A more abstract approach to realizability for System $F$ arose in the eighties by means of PER models over partial combinatory algebras, and by showing that such models could be seen as internal categories within a more general environment category (as the \emph{effective topos}, see \cite{Hyland1988}).
-In this paper we focused on realizability over sets of $\lambda$-terms and did not consider categorial models of realizability.
-By the way, realizability and parametricity are generally considered incompatible from the viewpoint of categorial models, as realizability models investigated in the literature are not parametric (see \cite{Moggi1996}).